 ‘On This Day’ is a commemorative article series dedicated to specific events, matches, and occurrences in wrestling history.
 We revisit those key moments and look back at how they went down and what they meant to the wrestling industry.
 Kyoko Inoue vs Manami Toyota is that match.

-Twenty-eight years ago, one of the greatest professional wrestling matches ever took place.
+Twenty-nine years ago, one of the greatest professional wrestling matches ever took place.
 And not just women’s pro wrestling, but pro wrestling in general.
 It was said to be so revolutionary, so spectacular, so far ahead of its time that renowned wrestling Journalist Dave Meltzer rated it ‘5+++’.
 That meant it was better than perfect, better than a masterpiece.

 Kyoko Inoue vs Manami Toyota: